-The Maddox Charitable Fund supports programs dedicated to land preservation, water quality, wildlife habitat and public policy advocacy.
-We strive to connect low-income kids with wildlife through hunting, fishing and outdoor activities.
+The Maddox Fund supports programs dedicated to land preservation, water quality, wildlife habitat and public policy advocacy.
+We strive to connect marginalized children and youth with wildlife through hunting, fishing and outdoor activities.
 With our partners, Maddox is developing outdoor enthusiasts and life-long conservationists.

 Frequently Asked Questions

 The Maddox Fund’s interest in wildlife conservation is rooted in Dan and Margaret’s love of the outdoors and passion for hunting and fishing.
 We support programs that protect wildlife habitat, as well as youth hunting and fishing programs.

 - Activities that get low-income youth into the outdoors with wildlife